 You may want to start with one statement and have a class discussion about whether it is true.
 Ask learners to think of some examples to illustrate the statement and decide whether it is always, sometimes or never true.
 If they decide it is sometimes true, they could think about what conditions make it true.

-For learners who have had more experience of reasoning it might be good to ask them to try and write their ideas down in a clear way, perhaps for just one or two of the statements to start with.
+For learners who have had more experience of reasoning it might be good to ask them to try and record their ideas clearly, perhaps for just one or two of the statements at first.
+This might be in written form, but could be an audio/video recording.

 It would be worth sharing ideas as a class at the end.
 You could pick up on a statement that has been problematic or where there does not seem to be a consensus and support a whole class discussion.